 Still toggling between Reel Paper and Save Trees?
 We’ve got a third tab for you: Who Gives A Crap (hi!).
 With bold packaging, sustainable practices and social impact rolled into one, we’re here to make your choice a whole lot easier.

-Not only does Who Gives A Crap donate 50% of profits to ensure global access to clean water and sanitation, aligning with values of sustainability and social responsibility, but we’re also leading the eco-friendly game with their recycled toilet paper options (pssst... it's even better for the environment than bamboo).
+Not only does Who Gives A Crap donate 50% of profits to help provide access to clean water and sanitation, we’re also leading the eco-friendly game with our recycled toilet paper and household goodies.
+(Psst… they’re even better for the environment than bamboo and further reduce your environmental footprint).

-With a strong environmental commitment, international shipping, a 30 day money back guarantee and more product variety than the competition, let us end that decision paralysis once and for all.
+With a strong environmental commitment, international shipping, a 30-day money-back guarantee and more product variety than the competition, we’re here to end analysis paralysis once and for all.

 Both brands stick to US shipping only.
 Yet Reel edges out with better packaging aesthetics and more roll options, earning it a slight advantage.

-But who’s this coming up from the rear?
-It’s Who Gives A Crap!
-With international shipping, a 30 day money back guarantee, and eco-friendly recycled toilet paper options that outshine even bamboo in environmental impact, we check all the boxes.
-Who Gives A Crap matches Reel's durability and flexibility while donating 50% of profits to sanitation projects worldwide.
+But who’s the real winner?
+It’s us – Who Gives A Crap!
+With international shipping, a 30-day money-back guarantee, and eco-friendly recycled toilet paper options that outshine even bamboo toilet rolls, we check all the boxes.
+Who Gives A Crap matches Reel’s durability and flexibility while donating 50% of profits to sanitation projects worldwide.

 Your cart’s calling.
 It’s time to make that click count.
+These sustainable alternatives are biodegradable and contain fewer harmful chemicals than conventional options.
 For environmentally friendly toilet paper, choose Who Gives A Crap — because your bum deserves the best.